-Tenakee Springs is located on the east side of Chichagof Island on Tenakee Inlet, 45 miles southwest of Juneau.
+Tenakee Springs sits on the east side of Chicagof Island on Tenakee Inlet, 45 miles southwest of Juneau.
 The calm, nutrient rich waters of the 26-mile inlet attract bait fish and more than 750,000 salmon annually.
 These in turn attract whales, brown bears and eagles.

-Another must-see spot in Tenakee is the Shamrock Building.
-Built in 1902, it has been everything from jail, pool hall, dance hall, and senior center.
-These days it’s home to a local bakery that serves breakfast and lunch items.
-You can also browse a fine selection of local and regionally-made art.
+Another musts-see spot in Tenakee is the Shamrock Building.
+Built in 1902, it has been everything from a jail, pool hall, dance hall, senior center and bakery.

 There are a handful of quaint cabins where you can hang your hat during your stay in Tenakee, and the local lodge is a great option for larger groups.
-There is no formal campground, but visitors sometimes do pitch a tent on the beach just past the boat harbor.
+There is no formal campground, but visitors sometimes pitch tents on the beach just past the boat harbor.

-Under a hundred residents live here year round, but summer is the best time for visitors to experience the town's best weather, fishing and wildlife viewing opportunities.
-The population expands in the summer to around 150, as retirees return from their winter hideaways and others come here to work in the fishing industry.
+Summer is the time for visitors to experience the town's best weather, fishing and wildlife viewing.
+The population expands in the summer to around 150, as retirees return from waters, seeking a hot soak or groceries.